 Himeji

 Himeji is a city in the Kansai region of Japan.
-It’s most well known for the beautiful, centuries-old, white Himeji Castle and sees frequent visitors because of it.
-Himeji castle – located in the Hyogo Prefecture – is bright-white, giving it the name ‘White Egret’ or ‘White Heron Castle.’
+It’s most well known for the beautiful, centuries-old, white Himeji Castle, which draws frequent visitors.
+The castle in the Hyogo Prefecture is bright white, giving it the name ‘White Egret’ or ‘White Heron Castle.’

-Considered the finest example of purely Japanese architecture, the castle complex includes 83 buildings, perpendicular stone walls, as well as a moat, and defensive guard posts.
-These structures served it well through the tumultuous centuries of Japan’s feudal period, which was characterized by constant warring between the various warlords who exerted control over areas of Japan’s countryside.
+Considered the finest example of purely Japanese architecture, the castle complex includes 83 buildings, perpendicular stone walls, a moat, and defensive guard posts.
+These structures served well through the tumultuous centuries of Japan’s feudal period, characterized by constant warring between the various warlords who controlled areas of Japan’s countryside.

 Things To Do In Himeji